marsmuce/dunst-media-control/README.md

     bindsym XF86AudioRaiseVolume exec --no-startup-id media-control volume_up
     bindsym XF86AudioLowerVolume exec --no-startup-id media-control volume_down
     bindsym XF86AudioMute exec --no-startup-id media-control volume_mute
-    bindsym XF86MonBrightnessUp exec --no-startup-id media-control brightness_up
-    bindsym XF86MonBrightnessDown exec --no-startup-id media-control brightness_down
-    bindsym XF86AudioPlayPause exec --no-startup-id media-control play_pause
-    bindsym XF86AudioPause exec --no-startup-id media-control play_pause
-    bindsym XF86AudioPlay exec --no-startup-id media-control play_pause
-    bindsym XF86AudioNext exec --no-startup-id media-control next_track
-    bindsym XF86AudioPrev exec --no-startup-id media-control prev_track
     ```

 ## Configuration Reference

 - `volume_step` - The amount by which the volume should be incremented/decremented each time the script is run
-- `brightness_step` - The amount by which the brightness should be incremented/decremented each time the script is run
 - `max_volume` - The maximum allowable volume.
 Typically 100.
 - `notification_timeout` - The amount of time a notification should stay on the screen, in milliseconds
-- `download_album_art` - Specifies if curl should be used to download album art if it's not a locally cached file
-- `show_album_art` - Specifies if the album art should be displayed
-- `show_music_in_volume_indicator` - Specifies if music information should be displayed along with the volume notification